12 Nested Layouts

 quad_discrete()/ggheatmap()

-As long as the alignment is consistent across both stack_layout() and quad_layout(), you can directly add quad_layout().
+As long as the alignment mode is consistent across both stack_layout() and quad_layout(), you can directly add quad_layout().

 stack_discreteh(small_mat) +